ribbit56/PomodoroTimer/README.md

 - Clean, distraction-free interface with focus on the timer
 - Circular progress indicator showing time remaining
-- Task list to track and manage your to-dos during focus sessions
+- Task list to track and manage your to-dos during focus sessions with editing capability
 - Customizable focus and break durations
 - Ability to skip sessions or breaks when needed
 - Motivational quotes from stoic philosophers and productivity experts